woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 >
 > — [Wikipedia](https://en.wikipedia.org/wiki/Composition_over_inheritance#Drawbacks)

-This issue is also referred to as [self-schizophrenia](https://en.wikipedia.org/wiki/Schizophrenia_(object-oriented_programming)), although it's important to point out the innacuracy of this term.
+This issue is also referred to more broadly as [self-schizophrenia](https://en.wikipedia.org/wiki/Schizophrenia_(object-oriented_programming)), although it's important to point out the innacuracy of this term.
 It means to describe a mental break involving multiple identities, but if we _must_ make mental health analogies, this would be [dissociative identity disorder](https://en.wikipedia.org/wiki/Dissociative_identity_disorder).
 Among all the things a person with schizophrenia will suffer, changing among multiple personalities is not one of them. 🤷‍♂️

 Anyways, considering all this, are decorators really a "flexible alternative to subclassing?"
 They're *an* alternative, and flexible due to having no predefined relationship with the decorated object, but also have some potentially surprising behavior exactly because of that lack of relationship.
+They really aren't a great choice for extending domain models.

 Even though we haven't gone in depth about re-embracing inheritance yet (we will next), since the presenter is fresh in your mind, let's go ahead and compare the presenter with an inheritance-based implementation.